Seijun Suzuki – An Annotated Filmography (1956-1963)

 Voice Without a Shadow (1958)

-The early going suggest Rear Window through sound (here by the rememberance ofa criminal’s voice) decades before Blow Out, so it is a shame it settles into a far more ordinary investigative film.
+The early going suggest Rear Window through sound (the dispositif is a remembrance of a criminal’s voice) decades before Blow Out, so it is a shame it settles into a far more ordinary investigative film.
 The formal merits don’t sustain the intrigue for long.
-Not without its interests, but the Japanese film industry from the period has many better and engaging B thrillers some signed by Suzuki himself.
+It is not without its interests, but the Japanese film industry from the period has many better and engaging B thrillers, some signed by Suzuki himself.

 Age of Nudity (1959)

-Another film on wayward youth.
-A coming of age in which juvenile delinquency crosses path with adult criminality.
-The strongest aspect is Suzuki empathy towards his Young characters and his refusal to pass much in a way of moral judgement in a very practical world.
+Another movie on wayward youth.
+A coming of age one in which juvenile delinquency crosses path with adult criminality.
+The strongest aspect is Suzuki empathy towards his young characters and his refusal to pass much in a way of moral judgement in a very practical world.
 Terrific use of scope and only 53 minutes.

 Take Aim at the Police Van (1960)